-Terms that a Buyer of Business Telephone Systems Should
+Terms that a Buyer of Business Telephone Systems Should Know

 Definitions

-marked with this symbol are taken from the North American
+marked with this symbol are taken from the North American Association

-Association of Telecommunications Dealers Standards for
+of Telecommunications Dealers Standards for the Secondary Market,

-the Secondary Market, and reflect the standards held by Main Resource,
+and reflect the standards held by Main Resource, Inc. The NATD is an international

-the interests of companies that provide voice and data communications
+trade association which represents the interests of companies that provide

-products and services.
-Membership in the NATD requires strict compliance
+voice and data communications products and services.
+Membership in the NATD

-ethics and responsibility in their business dealings.
+level of ethics and responsibility in their business dealings.

 Advance Replacement, where offered (Warranty)